gschmutz/nosql-workshop/05-working-with-elasticsearch/README.md

 http://localhost:9200/movies/movie/_search?sort=year
 ```

-Sorting works out of the box for things like integers, years etc, but not for text fields that are analyzed for full text search because they exist in the inverted index as individual terms and not as the full string.
+Sorting works out of the box for things like integers, years etc, but not for text fields that are analysed for full text search because they exist in the inverted index as individual terms and not as the full string.

 Trying to sort on `title`